armory-io/quick-spin/README.md

 ## Kubernetes

-By default, the quick-spin uses `~/.kube/config` file to get kubernetes configuration.
+By default, `quick-spin` uses the `~/.kube/config` kubernetes configuration file.
-You can define a different patch for the config file in docker-compose.yml e.g.
+To define a customs patch update the target in the `docker-compose.yml` file.
+For example:

 ```yaml
 services: